Cole Eye Institute Outcomes

 Glaucoma is the second most common cause of irreversible blindness in the United States, after age-related macular degeneration.
 While visual loss from glaucoma cannot be reversed, adequate control of intraocular pressure (IOP) can halt or slow the progressive loss of vision.

 Medications such as eye drops can help patients avoid the need for laser treatment or surgery, but these entail long-term cost and some potential for local and systemic side effects.
-Laser treatment for glaucoma is generally quick, safe, and convenient, but in many patients it has only a relatively small effect in reducing IOP and the effect may wear off over time.
-For some patients, surgery to control IOP, and prevent glaucoma progression, is the best option.
+Laser treatment for glaucoma is generally quick, safe, and convenient, but in many patients it has a relatively small effect in reducing IOP, and the effect may wear off over time.
+For some patients, surgery to control IOP and prevent glaucoma progression is the best option.

 Glaucoma implants, trabeculectomies, and cyclophotocoagulation are the mainstays of glaucoma surgery.
-In addition, newer procedures being performed are iStent® trabecular micro-bypass goniotomy, and gonioscopy-assisted transluminal trabeculectomy (GATT).
-In 2019, the institute added hydrus and xen to the armamentarium.
+In addition, minimally invasive glaucoma surgeries (MIGS) are being performed such as iStent® trabecular micro-bypass goniotomy, gonioscopy-assisted transluminal trabeculectomy (GATT), hydrus and xen.

 Volume of All Glaucoma Surgeries at Main Campus